-- Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
-See "Connecting a computer" on page 19 for details. - 2.
-Press Mouse to switch to the mouse mode.
-An icon appears on the screen to indicate the activation of the mouse mode. - 3.
-Perform the desired mouse controls on your remote control. - To move the cursor on the screen, press $\triangleleft / \blacktriangle / \blacktriangledown / \circlearrowright / \triangleright$. - To left-click, press 🖪. - To right-click, press 🖪. - To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn.
+- 1. Set the input signal to a PC signal. - Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
+See "Connecting a computer or monitor" on page 20 for details. - 3.
+To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn.